nathanlct/nocturne-local/README.md

 -   Linux: `sudo apt-get install libsfml-dev`
 -   MacOS: `brew install sfml`

-Once done, if using Conda, first activate the environment where the Python library should be installed, then run the following to build and install the library:
+Once done, if using Conda, first activate the environment where the Python library should be installed (eg. `conda activate nocturne`), then run the following to build and install the library:

 ```bash
 # path to Python's libraries folder (site-packages)